deinspanjer/jd-sql/doc/postgres-dev.md

 --------------------

 Source-built plv8 image (docker/postgres-plv8.Dockerfile):
 - Follows the official plv8 build container approach and builds plv8 from source against the selected Postgres base image.
-Defaults: PostgreSQL 15 with plv8 v3.2.4.
-- You can pass PG_CONTAINER_VERSION, PLV8_VERSION, and PLV8_BRANCH as build args.
+- You can pass POSTGRES_MAJOR, PLV8_VERSION, and PLV8_BRANCH as build args.
 - The build can be slow (20+ minutes on first run).

 Prebuilt plv8 image (docker/postgres-plv8-prebuilt.Dockerfile):